If you would like to support this site, please consider Donating.

 General Information

-Parmentiera cereifera is an evergreen tree growing around 7 metres tall.
+Parmentiera cereifera is an evergreen tree with a spreading, open crown; branching from quite low on the trunk it grows around 7 metres tall with a bole up to 20cm in diameter.
 It produces bizarre-looking fruit - hanging from the branches these slim, waxy, yellow-ochre fruits look exactly like freshly-dipped candles hung out to dry[

 307